MartBerido/my-cybersecurity-journey/Projects/README.md

 - Longer wireless communication range
 - Support for multiple devices per lifeguard app
 - Smaller and more compact device design

 ---

-## 📁 Documentation
-Full project documentation is available in the `/documentation` folder.

----